Plane Polarization in Comptonization process : a Monte Carlo study: Monte Carlo Method

-To describe the different steps involved in MC calculations we consider, for simplicity, a spherical corona of radius $L$ and temperature $T_e$, the seed photon source is situated at origin.
+To describe the different steps involved in MC calculations we consider, for simplicity, a spherical corona of radius $L$ and temperature $T_e$.
+The seed photon source is situated at the origin of spherical corona which illuminates in all directions.
 The optical depth $\tau$ is defined along the radial direction of the corona/medium, the electron density inside the corona is $n_e = \frac{\tau}{L\sigma_T}$, where $\sigma_T$ is Thomson cross section.
 We assume that the seed photon source is a black body with temperature $T_b$.
-In first step, we determine the incident photon's energy $E = h\nu$ and direction, the electron's velocity and direction, the mean free path $\lambda$ of photon of energy $E$ for corona temperature $T_e$, as the scheme described in the appendix of \cite{Hua-Titarchuk1995} (see also for the polarization \cite{Krawczynski2012}) in global coordinate. \begin{itemize} \item Next, we determine the collision free path of the photon $l_f$ in the medium with an exponential pdf (probability distribution function), $\exp\left(\frac{-l_f}{\lambda}\right)$, and obtain the condition for occurrence of scattering, i.e., if $l_f > L$ then the photon escapes the medium without scattering and for $l_f < L$ the scattering will be happened at distance $l_f$ from the origin (or in general, from the previous site of scattering) in direction of the incident photon.
+We track a photon till it leaves the medium after single/multiple or zero scattering.
+We repeat the process for a large number of photons to make the statistics analysis. \begin{itemize} \item In first step, we determine the incident photon's energy $E = h\nu$ from a black body distribution and the electron's velocity from the velocity distribution of temperature $T_e$.
+We consider an isotropic distribution for the photons and electrons direction.
+The mean free path $\lambda$ of photon of energy $E$ is computed for a given $T_e$ and $n_e$.
+We compute the above quantities in global coordinate using the scheme developed by \cite{Hua-Titarchuk1995} (see also \cite{Krawczynski2012} for the polarization scheme).

+\item Next, we determine the collision free path of the photon $l_f$ in the medium with an exponential pdf (probability distribution function), $\exp\left(\frac{-l_f}{\lambda}\right)$, and obtain the condition for occurrence of scattering.
+If $l_f > L$ then the photon escapes the medium without scattering and for $l_f < L$ the scattering will be happened at distance $l_f$ from the origin (or in general, from the previous site of scattering) in direction of the incident photon.

 \item Next, we specify the polarization properties of the incident photon locally in $(k\times k')$-coordinate of global (say, ($k\times k')_{\text{global}}$-coordinate).
-For this we first assign the $(k\times k')$ direction on the perpendicular plane to the incident photon direction $k$.
-For an unpolarized incident photon, we select the $(k\times k')$ direction uniformly, also its polarization angle $\theta_e$ uniformly to determine the polarization vector.
-For a polarized photon, we first fix $k_e$ for a given $\theta_e$ and then determine the $(k\times k')$ direction either left or right side of $k_e$ at angle $\theta_e$ on the perpendicular plane to $k$.
+For this we first assign the $(k\times k')$ direction on the perpendicular plane to $k$.
+For an unpolarized incident photon, we select the $(k\times k')$ direction uniformly, also $\theta_e$ angle uniformly to determine the polarization vector.
+For a polarized photon, we first fix $k_e$ and then determine the $(k\times k')$ direction either left or right side of $k_e$ at angle $\theta_e$ on the perpendicular plane to $k$.